What is Cupping ?

-Using a cup and pump a mild suction is created on a specific area and this is left up to 10 minutes as well as massaged by ‘dragging’ the cup along the desired area.
+Using a cup and pump a mild suction is created on a specific area and this is left up to 10 minutes.
 Several cups may be placed on a patient’s body at the same time.
-At LUNA we generally incorporate Cupping into our Remedial/Deep Tissue massage treatments.

 The Vacuum created causes the skin to rise and stretches muscle fibres and connective tissue.
 This can help release tension and relieve pain.